Blue-Haired Lawyer: This document conforms to all applicable laws and statutes. [kids cheer]

 - Horus would be an example of this happening to someone who isn't a Red Shirt and had access to ways of cheating death (though he evidently, at the end of his life, didn't want to).
 He was Killed Off for Real by a psychic attack from the Emperor that obliterated his soul.

 - Captain Tycho of the Blood Angels was killed off in the Armageddon worldwide campaign.

 - Sanguinius was slain by Horus so hard that the Marines descended from his gene-seed felt it.
 That's not an exaggeration — the Black Rage that haunts the Blood Angels nearly ten thousand years after their Primarch's end is the psychic trauma from the moment of his death.

 - Dungeons & Dragons is where Death Is Cheap, but an epic intraplanar Assassin's guild called The Garrote makes this their modus operandi.
-Long story short, they're known for getting the job done and making it stays done.
+Long story short, they're known for getting the job done and making it stay done.
 Not even Divine Intervention nor Reality Warping can bring back a person thoroughly disposed by The Garrote.

 - Additionally, while not killed off per se, no spell can raise anything that died of old age from the dead.

 - Rocket Age uses the Vortex system, which generally allows both player characters and Non Player Characters to dodge death using their pool of story points, even if they are dropped into a volcano or last seen falling into space with a hole in their chest.
 However, if a character is all out of points or has the Slow Death trait, they are gone for good.
 Occasionally major NPCs die in story moments too.